 The Certificate in Law and Business leads to a special understanding of the relationship between the law and the objectives of business clients, providing an important advantage in providing business clients with sound and effective legal advice.

-Program requirements include two core business classes, a distributional requirement providing insight into the range of legal issues relevant to business clients, an in-depth research and writing experience on a business law topic, and a capstone experience developing the ability to identify and integrate all project-relevant legal issues and to effectively communicate with a business client.
-See Course Requirements for details.
+Program requirements include four core business classes, a distributional requirement providing insight into the range of legal issues relevant to business clients, an in-depth research and writing experience on a business law topic, and a capstone experience developing the ability to identify and integrate all project-relevant legal issues and to effectively communicate with a business client.
+See Course Requirements and Learning Outcomes for details.

 Admission to the Program

-To be admitted to the Certificate Program a student must (1) have a cumulative GPA of 2.40 or higher and (2) apply and be admitted to the Certificate Program.
+To be admitted to the Certificate Program a student must (1) have a cumulative GPA of 2.70 or higher and (2) apply and be admitted to the Certificate Program.
 Students are selected based on cumulative GPA; their personal statement explaining their background, their interest in business practice and the program; and such other considerations as the Program Director deems appropriate.
+Please contact the Program Director, Karen Sandrik, for further information.